-Daily preventative doses up to 2 grams have been shown to have the greatest benefit on the strength and resiliency of the immune system.
+Daily preventative doses up to 2 grams have been shown to have the greatest benefit on the strength and resiliency of the immune system.⁸

-Although zinc deficiency is relatively uncommon, athletes, vegetarians and the elderly are most at risk of being zinc deficient.
+Although zinc deficiency is relatively uncommon, athletes, vegetarians, and the elderly are most at risk of being zinc deficient. ¹¹

-Vitamin D, specifically D3, is another critical nutrient for the regulating the immune system.
+Vitamin D, specifically D3, is another critical nutrient for the supporting the immune system.
 In fact, it's much more than a nutrient, and actually functions as a steroid hormone in the body!

-Vitamin D activates the innate immune system, stimulates vital T-cells and natural killer cells, and inhibits the production of proinflammatory cytokines.
+Vitamin D activates the innate immune system, stimulates vital T-cells and natural killer cells, and inhibits the production of cytokines.¹³

-We can get small amounts from foods such as fish, eggs, mushrooms, and vitamin D-fortified foods like cow’s milk, soy milk and orange juice.
+You can get small amounts from foods such as fish, eggs, mushrooms, and vitamin D-fortified foods like cow’s milk, soy milk, and orange juice.
 But the best source of Vitamin D appears to be from sunlight.

-While regular sunlight exposure and a nutrient-rich diet are definitely recommended, sometimes lifestyle factors can keep us from getting the amount of Vitamin D a healthy immune system requires.
+While regular sunlight exposure and a nutrient-rich diet are definitely recommended, sometimes lifestyle factors can keep you from getting the amount of Vitamin D a healthy immune system requires.